 By Abigail Carl-Klassen.
 Pamela Ramsey Taylor faces no repercussions for her racist comments about Michelle Obama.

 By Fred Dodsworth.
 A meditation on the illegal, sacred spaces of artists, written after Oakland’s Ghost Ship fire.

 By Jeffrey Cyphers Wright.
 A poem about making magic in the dead of winter.

 … Shaking our voices to heated sentences that stretch in their continuous testament.

-Under the law twelve and thirteen year olds are permitted to do light work up to forty-two hours a week.
+By Abigail Carl-Klassen.
+“Under the law twelve and thirteen year olds are permitted to do light work.”

-Under his fist he holds the power of history.
+By Emily Ruth Hazel.
 Less than half of all the arms raised were for him.